 I haven’t written too much about Benjamin’s Achondroplasia diagnosis lately.
-I mentioned it in a couple posts about his first steps and diaper changing challenges since he started walking much earlier than most toddlers with his form of dwarfism.
 He hasn’t had many issues, but I decided to at least keep up-to-date with his periodic exams for those who read my blog for information regarding dwarfism and for anyone who else who happens to stumble over it.
 This post is a quick summary of his last appointment at his general pediatrician for his Achondroplasia 15-month check-up.

 Benjamin has been healthy other than some issues with allergies.
 Unfortunately, that’s all too common where we live.
 He’s gotten over his aversion to eating off a spoon, he’s no longer gagging and vomiting with solids, and we’ve finally been able to transfer him to a cup with a soft spout.
 We will be working on getting him transitioned to a hard spout soon.
 We’ve been told that none of his past feeding issues were directly related to Achondroplasia.

 Now, our pediatrician is concerned with the fact that Benjamin is not saying any words.
 He babbles and makes plenty of different sounds, but he does not directly say “mama” or “dada” to us.
 He will say “dadadadadada” etc though and he does seem to understand some of what we say to him, like his name or whenever I saw “awww lovies” he will go to his brother, Jaxon, and put his cheek on his.
 Our doctor told us that if he’s not saying anything clearly by his 18 month appointment, we may need to go back to Speech Therapy for actual speech issues this time.
 Hopefully, he will come around soon.
 He seems to be on the early end for learning some things, and the late end for others.